AlliGrass/AlliGrass/README.md

 The classic card game that was made without using any libraries or apis within 3 days

 ### [Australian Petrol Station ](https://github.com/AlliGrass/Servo-project3)
 A group collaboration project that shows all the available petrol stations in Australia.
 Uses various APIs and keys to be able to accomplish the interactive map.
+Completed within 4 days.

 ### Java Terminal Programs
 Several terminal based applications using Java